 Addition of material on folklore includes audio and video recordings, brochures, booklets, books, and correspondence.

-INVENTORY.
-Addition to professional papers of a UMC Department of Germanic and Slavic Studies chairman.
+Additions to professional papers of a University of Missouri-Columbia Department of Germanic and Slavic Studies chairman.
 Contains correspondence, teaching materials, departmental papers, oral histories of German-Americans in Missouri, and student materials.

 Schroeder, Adolf E., Papers, (WUNP5039)